William Heinemann (London, UK)

 The (faded) jacket below is from 1913, the second year that books were available, and likely the first jacket design used for the series.
 This edition of Petronius (translated by Michael Heseltine) has the Heinemann and Macmillan imprints.

 This early jacket is distinguished by the lack of anything but the series colophon (a stylized “LCL”) and red line border on the front.
-The ink is red, corresponding with the binding color and Latin authors.
+The ink is red, corresponding to the binding color and Latin authors.
 The jacket spine has considerably more information: along with the author, title and translator the price is noted (5/- net) as is the binding type (cloth) and a statement that seems to start with the word “Cash” but is too faded for me to decipher.
 A traditional Greek geometric meander graphic element is also included, along with a continuation of the red line from the jacket front.
 The front jacket flap is blank.
 Greek titles in the series from this era had dust jackets printed with green ink.
 Heinemann is the only imprint on the jacket spine.

 The rear of the jacket includes a list of the first 19 titles published in the series.